credativ/vali/production/helm/README.md

-# ⚠️  DEPRECATED - Loki Helm Chart
+# ⚠️  DEPRECATED - Vali Helm Chart

 This chart was moved to <https://github.com/grafana/helm-charts>.